Apollys/TheLibraryOfLife/the_power_of_now.md

 ### Sparks

-> Not being able to stop thinking is a dreadful affliciton, but we don't realize this because almost everybody is suffering from it, so it is considered normal.
+> Not being able to stop thinking is a dreadful affliction, but we don't realize this because almost everybody is suffering from it, so it is considered normal.
 >
 > [12]